Do you ever wonder why your marketing message does not produce the kind of results that you were hoping for?

 It is critical that you do your homework and speak the language that your ideal customers use.
 Using the same language is incredibly important for two reasons.

 First, if your keywords do not match the terms that your customers use in searches, they will not be able to find you, and the best way to know the words and phrases your ideal customers use it to:

 - Listen to the language used by your current ideal customers in person, on the phone, and on social media.

 - Pay attention to the language used when a prospect approaches you to learn more about what you have to offer.

 - Use the answers to the questions asked by your prospects.

-Being aware of the words and phrases commonly used by your ideal clients is very important because those are the words and phrases you definitely want to use in your marketing copy, your content, and social media posts.
+Being aware of the words and phrases commonly used by your ideal customers is very important because those are the words and phrases you definitely want to use in your marketing copy, your content, and social media posts.

-Understanding your ideal client’s deepest fears and greatest hopes will help you to know what motivates them to buy and by combining this with the language that they and other members of their community use, you are now able to communicate with them in a way that they understand.
+Understanding your ideal customer’s deepest fears and greatest hopes will help you to know what motivates them to buy and by combining this with the language that they and other members of their community use, you are now able to communicate with them in a way that they understand.